top of page

 Mountains to Sea Conservation Trust

-I was born and raised in Whangārei, Northland.
-I was late to study as I spent my youth traveling, only to come home and realize the beauty Aotearoa holds.
-I completed a Bachelor of Applied Science in Biodiversity Management in 2022 and have worked alongside Whitebait Connection throughout my studies.
-Their ongoing commitment and passion for the freshwater space are what excites me to be a part of their team coming into 2023.
+Greer was born and raised in Whangārei, Northland.
+She was late to study as she spent her youth traveling, only to come home and realise the beauty Aotearoa holds.
+She has a Bachelor of Applied Science in Biodiversity Management and has worked in Whitebait Connection for several years.
+Greer's ongoing commitment and passion for the freshwater space motivates her - and the groups she engages with - each day.

 Based in Northland